Diversity grabs spotlight at this year's Golden Globes | DW | 01.03.2021

 Jodie Foster (top right) next to her wife Alexandra Hedison as she accepts the award for best supporting actress

-Sadly, award-winning 12-year-old German actress Helena Zengel,nominated for her role in another Netflix film News of the World where she played alongside Tom Hanks, went home empty handed.
-Veteran actress Jodie Foster took home the award for best supporting actress for her role in the political thriller The Mauritanian, kissing her wife on screen when she heard the news.
-The Golden globes have a particular significance for Foster, who came out of the closet 8 years ago at the event.
+Award-winning 12-year-old German actress Helena Zengel,nominated for her role in the Netflix film News of the World, where she played alongside Tom Hanks, went home empty-handed.

+Veteran actress Jodie Foster took home the award for best supporting actress for her role in the political thriller The Mauritanian, kissing her wife on-screen when she heard the news.
+The Golden Globes have a particular significance for Foster, who came out of the closet eight years ago at the event.

-The 78th annual awards ceremony, which took place two months after originally scheduled due to the coronavirus pandemic, may have been the first and virtual Golden Globe event, most likely to the relief of most people.
+The 78th awards ceremony, which took place two months later than originally scheduled due to the coronavirus pandemic, was the first-ever virtual Golden Globes event.
 Naturally, the evening was not without Zoom fails, which began early in the evening: The first winner, Daniel Kaluuya for Judas and the Black Messiah, was initially on mute when he accepted his award.

 (sh/ap)